Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For water resource specialists, five of seven sources had data.
-On AI exposure, AI Resilience Model and Anthropic both rated it medium, while Will Robots Take My Job rated it low, a modest disagreement that kept confidence at medium.
-Strong pay signals from Wage Bill and hands-on fieldwork pushed the score up, landing this career at "Resilient."
+On AI exposure, Anthropic and our model both rated it medium, while Will Robots Take My Job saw lower exposure, creating some disagreement that keeps confidence at medium.
+Strong pay signals from Wage Bill lifted the economic opportunity score, and that boost, combined with steady demand, lands this career at "Resilient."

 AI Resilience Report forWater Resource Specialists